2. Hymns Admonish Us

 4. The New in the Old

-Surely the hymns recorded for us in Scripture are meant for our singing today.
+Surely the hymns recorded for us in Scripture are meant for singing hymns in church.
 In these songs of praise and prayer, contrition and confession, we see the breadth and inclusiveness of the hymns the church has sung for ages.

 Regardless of the median age or church experience of a congregation, when I lead in worship by singing these historic hymns together, a sense of identity and reverence seems to rest upon the people.
 These songs unite the body of Christ as they have for generations, joining the youngest and oldest of our congregation and everyone in between, as they consider and hope in the same truths of God and his grace.